Biomedical Waste Program

 (NOTE: Before applying for a permit, please contact your local County Health Department for current information concerning the correct mailing address and any local fee.)

 Biomedical Waste Generator Permits (issued to facilities that produce biomedical waste) are issued by area biomedical waste coordinators.
 To find out who your coordinator is, check the list of biomedical waste coordinators.
-To apply for the permit, complete and return Department of Health form DH4089 (21kb PDF) to your biomedical waste coordinator along with the $85.00 annual fee.
+To apply for the permit, complete and return the Application for Biomedical Waste Generator Permit/Exemption, form DH4089 (21kb PDF) to your biomedical waste coordinator along with the $85.00 annual fee.

 Individuals interested in transporting biomedical waste need a Biomedical Waste Transporter Registration.
 To register as a transporter, complete Department of Health form DH 4106 (19kb PDF) and submit it to your area biomedical waste coordinator.
 The fee for transporter registration varies, as it is based on the number of transport vehicles used.
 Your area biomedical waste coordinator will help you determine the correct fee for your business.
 Rules relative to biomedical waste transport are included in Chapter 64E-16, FAC (60kb PDF).